punit170/DSL-for-LogicGate-designers/README.md

 //specifying inputs for this logic gate ("logicGate1") inside its own scope<br>
 **Scope(LogicGate("logicGate1"), List(Assign(Input("A"), Value(true)), Assign(Input("B"), Value(false)))).eval**

-//Or, the above inputs can be deinfed separately for the logic gate "logicGate1" as<br>
+//Or, the above inputs can be defined separately for the logic gate "logicGate1" as<br>
 **Scope(LogicGate("logicGate1"), List(Assign(Input("A"), Value(true))).eval**
 **Scope(LogicGate("logicGate1"), List(Assign(Input("B"), Value(false))).eval**

 3. To Assign User-defined Field Variables of a class to some Value(boolean) inside the constructor or method of a class.

-(i) //The operator Assign assigns the Field of the class to boolean evaluation of a logicgate either via constructor of via a method invocation on some object of the class.<br>
+(i) //The operator Assign assigns the Field of the class to the boolean evaluation of a logic gate either via the constructor of via a method invocation on some object of the class.<br>
 **ClassDef("Class1", List(Field("X")), Constructor(List(Assign(Field("X"), Value(false)))), List(Method("m1", List(Assign(Field("X"), NOT(Field("X")))), List()))).eval**

 (ii) // The operator Assign assigns values of parameters passed to a method of a class both during class definition and method invocation.<br>